sid-am-ahd935/Aliahns/JavaScript/weatherbuddy/README.md

 #This is my simple and functional web-app using ReactJS
-#Here you can view the live weather status in any city by search
+#Here you can view the live weather status in any city by searching

 <p align="center">
   <img src="/JavaScript/weatherbuddy/img/one.png" width="350" title="hover text">